Egyptians pelt Clinton motorcade with tomatoes

 The spat ended when Egyptian authorities allowed the U.S. citizens and other foreign workers to leave the country.

-She delivered a similar message in earlier meetings with women and Christians, both groups that fear their rights may be curtailed under a Muslim Brotherhood-dominated government.
+That was a message she is likely to have repeated in meetings on Sunday with women and Christians, both groups that fear their rights may be curtailed under a Muslim Brotherhood-dominated government.

-"I will be honest and say some have legitimate fears about their future," she said.
-"I said to them ... no Egyptian, no person anywhere, should be persecuted for their faith, or their lack of faith, for their choices about working and not working.

-"Democracy is not just about reflecting the will of the majority.
-It is also about protecting the rights of the minority," she said.
+"She wanted, in very, very clear terms, particularly with the Christian group this morning, to dispel that notion and to make clear that only Egyptians can choose their leaders, that we have not supported any candidate, any party, and we will not," a senior U.S. official told reporters.